 Do you have to spend £200 on a pair of Apple AirPods to enjoy the best audio quality on a personal level?
 Absolutely not.
-There are hundreds of cheap wireless earphones out there that sound just as good, but their price sounds a million times better.
+There are hundreds of cheap wireless earphones out there that sound just as good as more expensive options, but their price sounds a million times better.

 But buying cheap earbuds can be a minefield, because you never really know what you're going to get - especially if it's from an unknown Chinese brand.
 You could argue that you get what you pay for, except that really isn't the case, and we've found some amazing products at significantly lower prices.